MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/wcf-lob-adapter-sdk/step-5-implement-the-metadata-search-handler-for-the-echo-adapter.md

         }
     ```

-5. Continue adding the following code to create a <xref:Microsoft.ServiceModel.Channels.MetadataRetrievalNode> object if Echo/EchoGreetingFromFile matches the specified search criteria.
+5. Continue adding the following code to create a `Microsoft.ServiceModel.Channels.MetadataRetrievalNode` object if Echo/EchoGreetingFromFile matches the specified search criteria.

     ```csharp
     if ("EchoCustomGreetingFromFile".ToLower().Contains(searchCriteria.ToLower()))